ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-01-23-FlagLessNMAPv1.md

 This is just the first iteration.
 I saved and launched it locally using python3.

-In the near future, I will put up a repository on GitHub.
+In the near future, I will put up a repository on GitHub for better version control.

 ![screencapture of dsNMAP ascii art intro](/assets/img/dsNMAPpy.png)